moiseyalaev/moiseyalaev/README.md

 💬 More about me
 https://moiseyalaev.com

-Note: Since my work GitHub is separate from my personal github, the majority of my activity is on moisey@secureframe.com (screenshot linked in this repo)
-- There are breaks in February and July due to paternity leave
+Note: Since my work GitHub is separate from my personal github, the majority of my activity is on moisey@secureframe.com which has 250+ commits last year (screenshot linked in this repo).
+Note that the breaks in February and July due to paternity leave.